How to install OrangeHRM with Nginx on Ubuntu 24.04

 Create an OrangeHRM database

-Now that MariaDB is installed, let’s create a dedicated database for OrangeHRM.
+After installing MariaDB, you need to create a dedicated database for OrangeHRM to store its data.
 We’ll set up a database named ‘orangehrmdb’ and a user called ‘orangehrmdbuser’ to manage it.
-This step ensures OrangeHRM has its own secure place to keep all its data.
+This keeps your OrangeHRM information separate and secure.

 As part of the setup, we will create an orangehrmdb database and a corresponding user account called orangehrmdbuser.